You’ve probably heard other website owners talk about how important email deliverability is.

 We’ve put together a few free tools to check email deliverability in response to a few emails we’ve received with the question how do I check my email reputation?

-Try checking your email deliverability with these tools:
+Try checking sender reputation with these tools:

 Spamcheck by Postmark is a free spam checker to help you see the quality of your outbound and inbound emails.
 The goal, of course, is to see what can be fixed to help decrease the chance that your emails end up in a spam folder.

 UnSpam is a free email tester and spam checker tool.
-They analyze several key factors about your email and gives you a score.
+They analyze several key factors about your email and gives you a sender score.
 They can use a heatmap on your newsletters to give you predictions, as well.

 Also, Sendinblue and Mailgun are SMTP providers that offer email deliverability testing as part of their services.
 So, make sure to check in there if you’re already using their tools and are looking for email deliverability tests.